act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 2

-This `input` element references an image resource that does not contain text.
+This image resource referenced by the `input` element does not contain text.

 ```html
 <input type="image" src="test-assets/shared/file.svg" alt="New file" />